MarkusPietruska/MarkusPietruska/README.md

 - 👋 Hi, I’m @MarkusPietruska
 - 👀 I’m interested in statistics and data science
-- 🌱 I’m currently learning python for my bachelors thesis in business administration
+- 🌱 I’m currently learning python for my degree in business administration
-- 💞️ I’m looking to collaborate on the calculation of coverage probabilities
+- 💞️ I’m looking to collaborate on statistical tests for neural networks
 - 📫 How to reach me markus.pietruska@icloud.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I like Taylor Swift xD